-An exciting Stone Age-inspired craft activity, that is ideal for all Key Stage 2 aged children and can easily support any Stone Age Topic.
-It is a practical activity, and it can easy to implement in the classroom or at home.Read More
+An exciting Stone Age-inspired craft activity, that is ideal for all Key Stage 2 aged children, which can easily support any Stone Age Topic.
+It is a practical activity, and it can easily be implemented in the classroom or at home.Read More

 50 Bucket list ideas to do in the Great Outdoors is a comprehensive list of fun activities that any child or adult can enjoy in their own free time.
 I hope these 50 ideas help to serve as inspiration and motivation and indeed help others get outside, enjoy the natural world around them, without spending large amounts of money on unnecessary extras.Read More